Toyota GR Supra: Development

 On 10 February 2014, Toyota submitted an application to the United States Patent and Trademark Office to renew the Supra trademark.
 In June 2016, a trademark application for the Supra nameplate was filed with the European Union Intellectual Property Office.
 According to Autocar, the new Supra was set to debut in 2018.
 The publication reported that the car would likely feature rear wheel drive; four-cylinder engines were expected to be available, and it had been confirmed that the car would offer a turbocharged inline-6 engine.
 It was believed that these engines would be supplied by BMW.
 Kleine Zeitung reported that the new jointly developed Supra will be produced at a Magna Steyr facility near Graz, Austria, alongside the BMW Z4 (G29).
 Although the sports car's name was yet to be officially confirmed, Toyota global chief engineer Tetsuya Tada said that it will likely carry the nameplate Supra, due to its historical significance to the nameplate.
-The name decision wasn't finalized, until very later in production.
+The final decision regarding the car's name was not made until the later stages of production.

-On 12 July 2018, a pre-production version of the Supra was unveiled with a camouflage at the Goodwood Festival of Speed.
+On 12 July 2018, a pre-production version of the Supra was unveiled with a camouflage paint scheme at the Goodwood Festival of Speed.
 The car was confirmed to be a collaboration between Toyota and BMW with the new BMW Z4 (G29), but that the Supra is intended to be "much more hardcore and track-focused".
-Additionally, it was noted that the Supra was specifically engineered for an ideal 50-50 front-rear weight distribution.
+Additionally, it was noted that the Supra was specifically engineered for an ideal 50–50 front-rear weight distribution.
 Tada also disclosed that the Supra was developed with benchmarking against the Porsche Cayman S (982), akin to the previous generation Supra's rivalry with the Porsche 968.